MediciHouse07/Learning_Records/economic_money_banking.md

 - 0000<->0600 do business with CB, it is not neccessary to deal in market rate

+### 4-4

+2022/09/18

+- decision for resource allocation, not market driven
+- peripheral market money bond
+- outside, offshore, make deal in dollar without the control of domestic control
+- smack on top
+- market need to be deep, need lots of dealers to function well
+- country's position in international trade
+- on top, dealer make market, at the bottom, CB as a dealer

 # Lecture Week11
 ## Lec 1